decentraland/js-sdk-toolchain/docs/adding-or-modifying-a-component.md

 # Add or modify components in SDK 7

 Adding a new component to the SDK is an important change, because it will need to be supported in the future.
-This also must contemplaye avoiding breaking existing components by mistake.
+This also must contemplated avoiding breaking existing components by mistake.

 This is why adding or modifying a component introduces some friction, to make sure it will always work.